Diversity, Equity and Inclusion Statements & Actions

-- Educate faculty, staff and research and teaching mentors with anti-racist and anti-discriminatory practices;
+- Educate faculty, staff and research and teaching mentors on equitable and inclusive practices;

-- Create mechanisms for addressing concerns about racism and discrimination that will be safe, confidential, supportive, and accountable;
+- Create mechanisms for addressing concerns about discrimination that will be safe, confidential, supportive, and accountable;

 - Identify staff and faculty representatives who are versed in navigating the institutional mechanisms and offices for seeking redress;

-- Amplify the voices and contributions by BIPOC and other marginalized groups in our department’s courses, discussion groups, and seminar series;
+- Amplify the voices and contributions by marginalized groups in our department’s courses, discussion groups, and seminar series;

 - Collaborate with biology student organizations and University-level committees to identify needs and make effective structural changes in the Department and University;